cpacker/MemGPT/docs/local_llm.md

 > ⚠️ MemGPT + open LLM failure cases
 >
 > When using open LLMs with MemGPT, **the main failure case will be your LLM outputting a string that cannot be understood by MemGPT**.
 MemGPT uses function calling to manage memory (eg `edit_core_memory(...)` and interact with the user (`send_message(...)`), so your LLM needs generate outputs that can be parsed into MemGPT function calls.
-See [LINK TO FAQ] for more information.
+See [the local LLM troubleshooting page](local_llm_faq) for more information.

 ### Installing dependencies
 To install dependencies required for running local models, run: